UBC-CIC/AI-Learning-Assistant/docs/data_ingestion/helpers/helper.md

 - **PGVector**: PostgreSQL-based vector store for storing and retrieving vectorized documents.
 - **SQLRecordManager**: For managing the document records in the database.
 - **process_documents**: A helper function from `processing.documents` to process documents and add them to the vector store.
-- **PostgresByteStore**: Custom store for byte-level data in PostgreSQL.

 ### AWS and Database Setup <a name="aws-and-database-setup"></a>
 - **boto3.client('s3')**: Initializes the S3 client to interact with AWS S3, used for fetching course documents from S3 buckets.